llauderesv/cloud-native-app/README.md

-# cloud-native-app
+# cloud-native-patterns
-An implementation of Cloud Native technologies
+A collection of implementation of Cloud Native Patterns